Bootcamp-AI/scenario-examples/cplusplus/Route_Planning_Project/step1.md

   <li>The RouteModel data is rendered using the IO2D library.</li>
 </ul>

-<b>Have a look at the [video](https://www.bootcampai.org/courses/c-developer-nanodegree-program/lesson/03-io2d-starter-code/) below for a brief overview of this file.</b>
+<strong>Have a look at the [video](https://www.bootcampai.org/courses/c-developer-nanodegree-program/lesson/03-io2d-starter-code/) below for a brief overview of this file.</strong>